 Let’s be honest here, your biannual dental check-up is probably not an appointment you’re overly enthusiastic about.
-But we promise this appointment is more important than you probably think it is.
-Before you decide to put off your next dental check-up in hopes of saving some money or because of dental anxiety and fear, be sure to consider all your risks.
-Do you know, skipping dental check-ups can result in a plethora of different dental issues and can cost you more time and money?
+But we promise this appointment is more important than you probably think.
+Before you put off your next dental check-up in hopes of saving some money or because of dental anxiety and fear, consider all your risks.
+Do you know skipping dental check-ups can result in many different dental issues and cost you more time and money?

 Oral cancer is easily treatable when it’s caught at an early stage.
-However, this form of cancer is exceptionally serious and can manifest itself in a range of different ways.
-If you aren’t aware of these signs, oral cancer can go undiagnosed and can progress rapidly, becoming life-threatening.
-Your dentist is able to identify these signs and symptoms during your regular dental check-ups.
+However, this form of cancer is exceptionally serious and can manifest in various ways.
+If you aren’t aware of these signs, oral cancer can go undiagnosed and progress rapidly, becoming life-threatening.
+Our dentist can identify these signs and symptoms during your regular dental check-ups.
 The key to successfully treating oral cancer is an early diagnosis.
-In just a matter of minutes, your dentist is able to conduct a pain-free and non-invasive cancer exam to save your life.
+In minutes, our dentist can conduct a pain-free and non-invasive cancer exam to save your life.

-Even if you rate your oral hygiene routine an A+ it’s easy to miss the tiny crevices in your mouth while brushing and flossing.
-Plaque can build up as a result and turn into tartar, which is impossible to remove without a professional dental cleaning.
+Even if you rate your oral hygiene routine an A+, it’s easy to miss the tiny crevices in your mouth while brushing and flossing.
+Plaque can build up and turn into tartar, impossible to remove without a professional dental cleaning near you.
 Scheduling a dental cleaning every six months prevents erosion and cavities.
 As you may know, as cavities form, they don’t exhibit any signs.
 Only once the tooth has decayed will you experience a slight toothache.
-After the damage has occurred, you will have to visit your dental clinic in NE Calgary for a filling.
-Moral of the story is; these problems can easily be avoided with regular dental cleanings.
-Side note, a dental cleaning is less expensive than a filling, so if you’re trying to save money don’t miss your dental cleaning appointments.
+After the damage, you must visit your NE Calgary dental clinic for a filling.
+The story’s moral is that regular dental cleanings can easily avoid these problems.
+Side note, a dental cleaning is less expensive than a filling, so if you’re trying to save money, don’t miss your dental cleaning appointments.

-Not only does plaque and tartar cause tooth decay, but it also causes the gum tissues to erode.
+Not only do plaque and tartar cause tooth decay, but it also causes the gum tissues to erode.
 Tartar buildup can trigger an infection in the gums, causing them to pull away (recede) from the teeth.
-The tissue that attaches the gums to teeth breaks down once this infection known as gingivitis advances.
-When the infection reaches an advanced stage, it is officially considered gum disease.
-Signs such as swelling, bleeding, and soreness in the mouth will only become apparent at this time.
+The tissue that attaches the gums to teeth breaks down once this infection, known as gingivitis, advances.
+The infection is officially considered gum disease when it reaches an advanced stage.
+Signs such as swelling, bleeding, and soreness in the mouth will only become apparent now.
 In addition to gum tissue breakdown, gum disease is also responsible for the breakdown of the bone that secures the teeth in place.
 When this occurs, loosening of the teeth or tooth loss is common and extensive treatment will be required.
-You may need to visit a dental specialist for gum disease treatment which likely won’t be very affordable.
+You may need to visit a dental specialist for gum disease treatment, which likely won’t be very affordable.
 Instead, maintain regular dental cleanings to detect and address gingivitis before it progresses.

 During your dental check-up, an X-ray will be taken of your teeth and jaws.
-An X-ray is a vital component of regular dental check-ups, as it allows your dentist in NE Calgary to determine any action that occurs below the surfaces of your mouth.
-X-rays enable your dentist to diagnose issues that are not visible to the human eye.
-Impacted teeth are an example of an issue that is often detected with X-rays.
-When teeth are impacted, they are unable to push through the gum line, commonly seen in wisdom teeth.
-In addition, X-ray imaging makes it possible to spot jawbone damage, decay, swelling, cysts, tumors, and abnormalities.
-Identifying any of these issues listed above early on is crucial in order to receive proper treatment.
+An X-ray is a vital component of regular dental check-ups, as it allows our dentist in NE Calgary to determine any action that occurs below the surfaces of your mouth.
+X-rays enable our dentist to diagnose issues that are not visible to the human eye.
+Impacted teeth are an example of an issue often detected with X-rays.
+When teeth are impacted, they cannot push through the gum line, which is commonly seen in wisdom teeth.
+In addition, X-ray imaging makes it possible to spot jawbone damage, decay, swelling, cysts, tumours, and abnormalities.
+Identifying any of these issues early on is crucial for proper treatment.

-When you visit a dental clinic in NE Calgary, your dentist is able to determine if any of your bad habits have affected your oral health.
-For example, nail biting, chewing on ice, and bruxism can cause oral damage.
-Your dentist can provide treatment to fix the issues and help you prevent them in the future.
+When you visit our dental clinic in NE Calgary, our dentist can determine if any of your bad habits have affected your oral health.
+For example, nail-biting, chewing on ice, and bruxism can cause oral damage.
+Our dentist in NE Calgary can provide treatment to fix the issues and help you prevent them in the future.